aztec-developers/GitPrimer/README.md

 3. Now lets edit the text file!
 Open the file with your favorite text-editor and add your github username to the file.
 After you've made your edit you'll want to make a commit, this can be done in a series of steps.
 First add all the files by using `git add .` (The period is just a shortcut to add everything in the directory), then use the command `git commit -m "<commit message here>".
 It's extremely important to have a descriptive commit message detailing what you worked on.
 4. Before pushing your changes we can take a quick look at the diff command.
 By using the command `git diff <filename>` you'll be able to see all of the changes you've made to the file.
 5. Now you can push your changes to your branch.
 Do this by running `git push origin <branch name>`.
-6. To merge your changes with the master branch you'll need to execute a pull request.
-Do
+6. Once the push is successfull, navigate the github page for this repo and create a pull request to merge your branch into the master.